OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/Monetization.md

 The simulated purchase is now complete, so you will be redirected to the app's landing page.

+The landing page gives the app a chance to interact with the user and capture any configuration information it needs.
+Users who purchase the app in the Teams store would be brought to this same page.

 You will need to supply a page like this as part of your application; it interprets a token sent by **AppSource** and logs the user in with AAD SSO.
 This token is then sent to the **SaaS Fulfillment API v2**, which provides the details of the customer's subscription.

-The landing page gives the app a chance to interact with the user and capture any configuration information it needs.
-Users who purchase the app in the Teams store would be brought to this same page.
 The sample app's landing page allows the user to select a region; the app stores this information in its own database.
+Notice the background color of these pages is blue; the blue pages are for your application to implement and are only a sample we've hosted based on [this sample](https://github.com/OfficeDev/office-add-in-saas-monetization-sample).

 ![Run application](../../assets/08-204-RunApp-4.png)